 Fresh citrus zest adds necessary punch to so many dishes that a mini zester gets tucked in the drawer as well as my slicing mandolin that lays flat.

 Electrical appliances are impractical onboard, but the immersion blender has become my go-to appliance in my float home kitchen.
 This little tool performs multiple tasks.
 It can puree soups in minutes, and whip cream or process sauces in its mini food processing bowl attachment.
 Goodbye to my hand mixer and large food processor when I can use this useful utensil.

 A narrow spatula fits so well in a small drawer, and does most jobs just as well as a larger version.
-I often gift this utensil because I know it will be well used.
+I often gift this utensil because it such a handy kitchen too that is well used.